jank324/jank324.github.io/README.md

 Static files such as a resume PDF can be placed in the `static` directory.
 They can then be linked with `/` as the root of the static directory.
 For example, you have the following file: `static/resume.pdf`.
 You can link it as `/resume.pdf`.

+### Link menu item to lower down location of same page

+To make the page simply scroll down to another section on the same page instead of linking to another page, use the `url` field of the menu item.
+You can link to a markdown header `Section` by setting `url = "#section"`.
+Spaces are replaced with `-` and all characters are converted to lowercase.

 ## Changes I made to the theme

 - Add custom icons